gardenlinux/gardenlinux/docs/how-to/releases/os-releases.md

 ## Understanding OS releases

-Please read the [OS Releases Explanation](/explanation/os-releases.md) to get familiar with the concepts for the Releases.
+Read the [OS Releases Explanation](/explanation/os-releases.md) to get familiar with the concepts for the Releases.

 ## Prerequisites